Mayankk05/Url-Shortner/README.md

 Dashboard: An overview of your URL statistics, including total URLs, total clicks, and top-performing links.

-Detailed Analytics: For each shortened URL, you can view:

-Click-through rates over time (last 7, 30, 90, or 365 days).

 Geographic distribution of clicks.

 Device and browser breakdowns.